Hasmelash95/cherry-leaves-mildew/README.md

 * * Business requirement 2 at the top of the page
 * * Link to download dataset from kaggle
 * * File uploader to upload cherry leaf image
-* * Probability text, probability graph and analysis report when image is uploaded
+* * Prediction text, probability graph and analysis report when image is uploaded

 * Hypothesis Page
 * * Hypothesis 1 - We believe that mildew containing cherry leaves can be detected by the white specks covering the leaf's surface.